Skip to main content

 You can also use Custom Security Rules to set more relaxed or stricter read/write permissions for cloud storage.

-Using the SDK, you can upload files to cloud storage and obtain a globally unique identifier fileID for the file.
+Using the SDK, you can upload files to cloud storage space and obtain the globally unique identifier fileID for each file.

 import tcb from "@cloudbase/js-sdk";